DylanGlass/theHobblinGoblin/private/Players/ruCiel.md

 Cousin, chiefs son has been on the ground for many years longer.
 He was the prodigy.
 None of the returning Aarococra have seen him.

-Goal.
+## Goals
-To become physically strong
+To become physically strong and return home a great warrior.
+To find out what happened to her cousin.